ctools/ctools/doc/source/users/user_manual/getting_started/models.rst

   .. warning::

-    If the file name is given as relative path, the path is relative to the working directory where the ctool has been launched.
+    If the file name is given without a path it is expected that the file resides in the same directory than the XML file.
-    Alternatively, an absolute path may be specified.
+    If the file resides in a different directory, an absolute path name should be specified.
     Any environment variable present in the path name will be expanded.